DominicMonares/spp-extras/README.md

     - Dungeon & Raid Emblems (25 - 2,500)
     - Looking for More/Many/Multitudes
     - Honorable Kills (100 - 100,000)
-      - In-game counter does not update when new progress is earned, due to limitations
-      - Total count is updated after tool is run
     - Mercilessly/Vengefully/Brutally Dedicated
     - Battleground Veteran
       - Alterac Valley